RexRowan/quantum-interpretation-ledger/db/README.md

 # Database

 This repo does not vendor the experiment/proposal bibliography.
-It's maintained separately in `quantum-interpretations-survey` and referenced by entry when a falsification hypothesis is formalized.
+It's maintained separately in `Experimental-Tests-of-Quantum-Interpretations` and referenced by entry when a falsification hypothesis is formalized.

 Each falsification theorem's comment should cite the specific survey